jacovine/georedus_repo_template/README.md

 - Licença;
 - Agradecimentos)

-\* citar o documento do Acesso SAN
+\* Citar o documento do Acesso SAN

 # locais-nova-rfb-geocoding